csdms/babelizer/paper/paper.md

 the bulk of the computation takes place, with the `babelizer` providing only a thin wrapper layer.

+### The Common Component Architecture

+The `babelizer` is, in part, inspired by the work of [@epperly:2012] and their development of the Common Component Architecture (CCA) tools and, in particular, the multi-language compiler, *babel*. *Babel* is not a compiler *per se* but, rather, a code generator that produces glue code to provide cross-language interoperability.
+The generated code is then passed to a traditional compiler to build libraries.

+Whereas the `babelizer` uses Python as a hub language that connects it’s supported languages, babel itself acts as the hub, generating spokes to each supported language so that languages talk directly to one another.
+That is, babel is capable of generating bridges from each of its supported languages directly to every other supported language.
+Babel also supports arbitrary interfaces while the *babelizer* is only able to wrap libraries that expose a BMI.

+### Grpc4BMI

+Several other groups have adopted an alternative solution to the language interoperability problem that treats models as web services that expose a BMI.
+In this framework, models are built on a server or within a software container (e.g. Docker) and interact with clients through network ports.

 ![The distribution of programming languages used in the models in the CSDMS model repository.
 (Data from https://csdms.colorado.edu/wiki/CSDMS_models_by_numbers.)\label{fig:languages}](language_fig.png)

 # Design of the babelizer